EMDR Therapy & Somatic Experiencing

 Do you accept insurance?

 I am accepted by health insurance carriers as an Out-of-Network provider.
-I am not on any managed care network panels and the fee is paid in full at each session.
 At the end of each month, I can provide my clients with super-bills, which they are able to submit to their insurance companies for reimbursement.

 What can I expect in my first session?